donatolab/manifolds/README.md

 conda activate manifolds

-3. Install depencies:
+3. Install dependencies (might have to do them 1 at a time; eventually will have a script for this)

-pip install matplotlib, os, numpy, scipy, tqdm, sklearn, pickle, parmap, networkx, pandas, cv2
+pip install: matplotlib, os, numpy, scipy, tqdm, sklearn, pickle, parmap, networkx, pandas, cv2

 4. Install jupyter notebook

 conda install -c anaconda jupyter

+5. Download and unzip the Donatolab binarization repo (https://github.com/donatolab/manifolds, click onthe green "Code" button)

-5. Start jupyer notebook
+6. Start jupyer notebook by typing it in at the command line

 jupyter notebook

-6. Navigate to the folder and click on this file to start the jupyter notebook:
+7. Navigate to the folder where the code unzipped and click on this file to start the jupyter notebook:

 "Binarize_Suite2p_Inscopix.ipynb"

-7. Run the first cell and then input the location of your suite2p folder in 2nd cell.
+8. Run the first cell and then input the location of your suite2p folder in 2nd cell.
 Run the rest of the notebook.

-8. The code will save 2 files: binarized_traces.npz (a python numpy file) and binarized_traces.mat (a matlab file).
+9. The code will save 2 files: binarized_traces.npz (a python numpy file) and binarized_traces.mat (a matlab file).

-9. (Optional) You can then use the last cell to visualize the traces and binarized versions for any specific cell.
+10(Optional) You can then use the last cell to visualize the traces and binarized versions for any specific cell.